September 30th

 Meaning of the subhAShita:

-A snake has poison in its teeth; a bee (has poison) in its head; a scorpion has poison in its tail; whereas durjana (evil-doer) has poison in all parts of his body.
+A snake has poison in its teeth; a bee (has poison) in its head; a scorpion has poison in its tail; whereas a durjana (evil-doer) has poison in all parts of his body.

 Commentary:

 But an evildoer has poison in all parts of his body!
 In the sense that his thoughts, words, actions, intentions, etc., are all poisonous and evil.
 Many a time he doesn't even need to be provoked.
-He will strike just for gratification or amusement!
+He will strike just for self-gratification or amusement!

 pada vigrahaH: